FCRC strives to provide a broad variety of sessions that meet the needs of the diverse workforce.

 CAV funded financial counsellors

 CAV funded financial counsellors are employed in the Financial Counselling Program (FCP).
-The requirement for all FCP financial counsellors is to undertake a minimum of four SPDP sessions annually.
+The requirement for all FCP financial counsellors is to undertake a minimum of four professional development sessions per year, of which two must be from the SPDP.

 FCP supervisors are required to complete the mandatory Advanced Casework Supervision topic as one of their key topics each year.